bensutherland/impute_workflow/README.md

 - FImpute3 (and/or with AlphaImpute2)

 #### Citation ####
-If you find this tool useful, please cite the original article that uses the tool: (currently uploading)
+If you find this tool useful, please cite the original article that uses the tool:
+Sutherland et al. 2026.
+Pedigree-based genome-wide imputation using a low-density amplicon panel for the highly polymorphic Pacific oyster Crassostrea (Magallana) gigas.
+Aquaculture 612(1), 743096. [link](https://doi.org/10.1016/j.aquaculture.2025.743096)

 Please also be sure to cite the tools applied within each function.